THE HOPE BUILDING

 restoring a HISTORIC tribeca building

-The Hope Building was constructed in 1863 and operated as a shoe company for many years.
-Preserving and restoring the historic character of the façade was an important part of the project.
-This involved close coordination with the New York City Landmarks Preservation Commission, including on site mockups and approval through public hearing process.
+131-135 Duane Street, a mixed-use , seven storey building in the heart of Tribeca.
+Renovation of the landmark building to contain lofts, retail and amenity space, and a new two-story rooftop penthouse.
+131-135 Duane was built in 1863 and operated as a shoe company for many years.
+Preserving and restoring the historic character of the facade was an important part of the project.
+This involved close coordination with the New York City Landmarks Preservation Commission, including on site mock-ups and approval through public hearing process.
+In a complete rebuilding, JSA designed eight high-end loft apartments and a custom penthouse with multiple outdoor terraces.

 Old meets new in nearly every aspect of the project.
 Existing industrial cast iron columns on the lower levels meet a new steel structure on Level 5 to support the two additional penthouse floors.
-Reclaimed oak flooring, built-in shelving, and custom millwork rest upon existing timber beams.
-The exhaustive restoration of the marble façade features stone and masonry repair, preservation of the sheet metal cornice, new cast iron columns to match historic detailing, new steel storefront fabricated with historic detailing, and new double-hung wood windows.
+The facade features historic stone and masonry repair, preservation of the sheet metal cornice, new cast iron columns to match historic detailing, new steel storefront, and new double-hung wood windows.

 Location: Tribeca, New York, NY